Last Updated on November 23, 2021

 plastic water bottles:

-Carrying a reusable water bottle is one of the easiest habits to get in.
+Carrying a reusable water bottle is one of the easiest eco friendly swaps you can make.

 I alway tell people to add it to their mantra before they leave the house: phone, wallet, water, keys.